 - Lemon juice can be replaced with lime juice.
 You can also add some grated lemon zest or grated lime zest (rind) to the glaze if you like.

 - To make a layer cake, double the recipe below and bake in two 7 inches round tins and 6 inches square tins.
 Sandwich with buttercream or your frosting of choice.

 - For extra coconut flavor, add half a teaspoon of coconut extract along with vanilla extract.

 This recipe has not been tested with other substitutions or variations.
 If you do try, please let me know in the comments section below!

-- The making process for this coconut cake loaf is similar to most other butter cakes.
+- The making process for this coconut cake loaf is similar to making a pound cake.
 Start by creaming the butter on medium speed in a large bowl of a stand mixer.
 Add sugar, and continue beating until they turn light and fluffy.

 - Because the proportion of sugar to butter in this recipe is almost double, to ease the creaming process, add half of the coconut milk in the recipe to the butter and sugar mixture and beat them all until they become all fluffy.
 For the measurement given in the recipe below, this process should take about 2 minutes.